 This code pattern shows you how to generate a set of CSV files, transform them using a tool called SQLite, and load them to a Db2 for z/OS database using a JDBC function called zload.

-The Synthea CSV files needed to be transformed to match the table schemas used in the Summit Health application.
+The Synthea CSV files needed to be transformed to match the table schemas used in the Example Health application.
 We found a public domain tool called SQLite which made these transformations easy.

 Finally, the transformed CSV files needed to be loaded from a distributed workstation into the Db2 for z/OS database.
 We used a JDBC function called zload to accomplish this. zload requires Db2 for z/OS version 12.